Get in Touch Close Menu

 • Malware – Malicious software is often purpose-designed to exfiltrate data from high-value targets within the organisation.

-Data loss prevention (DLP) ensures a tight set of rules and policies around data use, particularly extraction, in an organisation.
-These policies are then enforced by specialised software.
+Data loss prevention (DLP) ensures a tight set of rules and policies regarding data use, particularly extraction, in an organisation.
+Specialised software then enforces these policies.

-Best practice for minimising data leakage on your network includes:
+Best practices for minimising data leakage on your network include:

 i.
 Classify data according to value and the sensitivity

-Know the structured or unstructured data can be shared and who should access the data you store and use this to form policies.
+Know how structured or unstructured data can be shared and who should access the data you store and use this to form policies.

 ii.
 Proactively identify and mitigate using DLP solutions